-The stone sign shown below carried a price tag of $8 and a little paint - about the cost of buying the regular steel letters to nail to the front of the house.
+The stone sign shown above carried a price tag of $8 and a little paint - about the cost of buying the regular steel letters to nail to the front of the house.
 Yes, it took a while to make but it certainly looks better and is even more visible than such letters.
 This engraved stone sign would make a great first project for the homeowner learning to do their own home improvement projects.

-Choosing the base stone
+Choosing the Base Stone